BLOG

 A server triggers 511 messages – when a client attempts to access a protected resource on the server.
 In this case, the client needs to authenticate the client before accessing the server resource.

 You can find 5xx issues if checking each page’s server response is possible.
-Of course – the manual routines take time, consisting of checking the server’s HTTP responses for a status code.
+Of course – the manual routines take time to check the server’s HTTP responses for a status code.
 In manual ways – you’ll need to check server responses manually or by using a proxy, such as Burp Suite.

-However, manual routines are not recommended – especially if your site has many pages.
-In this case, some automation plays well for site owners.
+However, manual routines are not recommended, especially if your site has many pages.
+In this case, some automation is suitable for site owners.

 For example, an SEO Crawler helps you crawl your site’s pages, finds pages’ HTTP status codes, and lists codes under relevant categories – give a try to SEO Crawler.

 Web admins can also use Google Search Console to find pages with 5xx status codes.
-In GSC, you can see a list of affected pages on the Crawl Errors page.
+The Crawl Errors page lists affected pages in GSC.

 Sometimes – fixing 5xx issues is a matter of refreshing affected pages.
 Refreshing a page often fixes temporary errors, such as 500 and 503.

 However, fixing complex server issues requires assistance from developers, server architectures, and subject matters.
-Also – you should have identified the status code before you can fix 5xx issues.
+Also, you should have identified the status code before you could fix the 5xx issues.

 Here is a list of suggestions, procedures, and server configurations to help you fix 5xx issues.

-• Check if a server is configured with correct file permissions on directories, scripts, and 3rd party files.
-To get started – log into Hosting cPanel -> File Manager to see, change, and manage permissions on your site’s files.
+- Check if a server is configured with correct file permissions on directories, scripts, and third-party files.
+To get started, log into Hosting cPanel -> File Manager to see, change, and manage permissions on your site’s files.

-• See if CMS configuration files are correctly formatted with valid information, such as database credentials.
-For example, a single comma in WordPress wp-config.php file can trigger 5xx issues.
+- See if CMS configuration files are correctly formatted with valid information, such as database credentials.
+For example, a single comma in the WordPress wp-config.php file can trigger 5xx issues.

-• Check if a server implements timeouts on specific processes.
-Here, you’ll need to ask for the Hosting representative’s support for more information.
+- Check if a server implements timeouts on specific processes.
+If not, ask the Hosting representative for support.

-• Make sure – a client’s infrastructure suits the requirements on the server.
-For example, make sure you’ve updated the client (browser) when dealing with the latest infrastructure on server.
+- Make sure a client’s infrastructure suits the server’s requirements.
+For example, ensure you’ve updated the client (browser) when dealing with the latest infrastructure on the server.
 Such precautions help you avoid 505 HTTP Version Not Supported

-• Sometimes – accessing an authenticated resource on a server triggers 5xx issues.
-You can try logging in or attempting to access the page from a different IP address.
+- Sometimes – accessing an authenticated resource on a server triggers 5xx issues.
+You can try logging in or accessing the page from a different IP address.

 Note: Only make changes if you know what you are changing at the server level.
 When a 5xx code error occurs and persists, you should consult a Hosting representative for assistance.